 But here’s the trade-off: app server containers can simplify the configuration of features – e.g. security, monitoring, clustering – for all the applications deployed to it.

-So we wanted to facilitate app server deployment but not actually require it.
-And we didn’t want to require any tweaking of the stock “vanilla” configuration provided by the app server.
+And since each Immutant library automatically benefits in some way from being clustered, we wanted to facilitate app server deployment but not actually require it.
+Further, we didn’t want to require any tweaking of the stock “vanilla” configuration provided by the app server.
 This meant using the standard deployment protocol for all Java app servers: war files.

 Theoretically, this implies you could stick the Immutant jars in any ol’ war file and deploy them to any ol’ Java app server.
 Unfortunately, Immutant’s ability to work both outside and inside a container requires some “glue code” that must be aware of the container’s implementation.

 For this reason, Immutant intentionally uses the same services as WildFly, the community-supported upstream project for the next version of the commercially-supported Red Hat JBoss Enterprise Application Platform (EAP) product.

 If you are using the current version of EAP (6.4.x), everything here applies, but you’ll want to take a look at our EAP guide as well.

 There are lots of resources for installing and administering WildFly, and frankly, we love being able to refer you to those rather than write them ourselves. :)